Zoddy/maze.js/README.md

 ## Example Usage

-You can use [maze.js Showroom](http://zoddy.github.com/maze.js) to look, what maze.js can do for you.
+You can use the cli-tool to look, what maze.js can do for you.

-There is also a file to show using on a CLI.

-`$ node output.js 25 15` can output these:
+`$ node cli.js 25 15` can output these:

 * **o** - a room
 * **---** - link between rooms on the x-axis